-5. CONCLUSION AND FUTURE DIRECTIONS
+4. CONCLUSION AND FUTURE WORK

-SLIM, a novel approach for creating and maintaining multicast trees in MANETs was presented in our earlier work [2].
+A novel approach for creating and maintaining multicast trees in MANETs was presented.
 The approach is generic in the sense that it can be used with any underlying routing protocol.
-The performance evaluation that we conducted in this paper shows that the algorithm is promising with high delivery ratio and low overheads.
-We would like to extend this experimental evaluation to other aspect to ensure that the protocol is robust.
-We plan that in near future we will conduct further experimental evaluation of the proposed protocol using various unicast protocols, studying the scalability and reliability of the protocol, and comparison to other schemes.
+From the initial investigations of the protocol it looks very promising with high delivery ratio and low overheads, however, a detailed study is needed to evaluate its performance with various unicast routing protocols.
+Our future work includes experimental evaluation of the proposed protocol, studying the scalability and reliability of the protocol, and comparison to other schemes.